 7.9.3.1 Petitions.
-The authority to grant an extension for the completion of work in a course beyond the original TST or college deadline (whichever is earlier) for that course rests with the student's college AD Director, not the instructor of the course.
+The authority to grant an extension for the completion of work in a course beyond the original TST or college deadline (whichever is earlier) for that course rests with the student's college Graduate Director, not the instructor of the course.
 Nevertheless, the instructor's signature is required for course extension requests to be processed.
-Students will petition their college AD Director for extensions, using a standard form provided by TST at: www.tst.edu (under "Resources and Forms").
+Students will petition their college Graduate Director for extensions, using a standard form provided by TST at www.tst.edu under "Resources and Forms".

-The deadline for requesting an initial extension is the college deadline for completion of coursework and grade submission for courses offered in the relevant session.
+The deadline for requesting an initial extension is the deadline for completion of coursework for courses offered in the relevant session.

-A student on extension who is unable to complete the required coursework in the extension period specified by the college AD Director may apply to their college AD Director for a continuation of the extension (subject to the time limits and deadlines for extensions, set out below); however, the student must make such a request before the expiry date of the extension period in place.
+A student on extension who is unable to complete the required coursework in the extension period specified by the college Graduate Director may apply to their college Graduate Director for a continuation of the extension (subject to the time limits and deadlines for extensions, set out below); however, the student must make such a request before the expiry date of the extension period in place.

 7.9.3.2 Grounds.
 Legitimate reasons for an extension can be academic in nature (e.g., unexpected problems of research in a course) or non-academic (e.g., illness).
-In order to ensure as much uniformity and fairness as possible in the granting of extensions (or continuations of extensions), the relevant college AD Director must be reasonably certain that:
+In order to ensure as much uniformity and fairness as possible in the granting of extensions (or continuations of extensions), the relevant college Graduate Director must be reasonably certain that:

-- 1. the reasons for the delay are both serious and substantiated: the student must provide a statement detailing the reasons, together with a physician's letter in the case of illness; - 2. the student would not be granted an unfair academic advantage over fellow students in the course; - 3. the student would not be placing in jeopardy the normal and satisfactory completion of new coursework; and - 4. the student does have a reasonable chance of completing outstanding requirements within the time to be allotted.
+- the reasons for the delay are both serious and substantiated: the student must provide a statement detailing the reasons, together with a physician's letter in the case of illness; - the student would not be granted an unfair academic advantage over fellow students in the course; - 3. the student would not be placing in jeopardy the normal and satisfactory completion of new coursework; and - 4. the student does have a reasonable chance of completing outstanding requirements within the time to be allotted.

 7.9.3.3 Time Limits.
-If a college AD Director grants a petition for an extension, she/he must specify an extension period, which is not to run beyond the TST deadline for completion of coursework and grade submission following the original college deadline for the course.
+If a college Graduate Director grants a petition for an extension, she/he must specify an extension period, which is not to run beyond the TST deadline for completion of coursework and grade submission following the original college deadline for the course.
 Thus, the TST deadlines for course extensions are as follows:

-April 22, 2016 Fall session (Y, H) courses Sept.
-5, 2016 Fall/Winter session (Y) and Winter session (Y, H) courses Jan.
-4, 2017 Summer session courses and extended courses
+April 21, 2017 Fall session (Y, H) courses

+Fall/Winter session (Y) and Winter session (Y, H) courses

+Jan.
+03, 2018 Summer session courses

-A college AD Director may grant a continuation of an extension that is already in place provided that it does not extend the total period of the extension beyond the foregoing deadlines.
+A college Graduate Director may grant a continuation of an extension that is already in place provided that it does not extend the total period of the extension beyond the foregoing deadlines.

-Extensions beyond these deadlines will require the approval of both the college AD Director and the GCTS Director.
+Extensions beyond these deadlines will require the approval of both the college Graduate Director and the GCTS Director.

 7.9.3.4 Course registration with one or more SDFs.
-If a student has been granted an extension beyond August 31, he or she may register for no more than three courses in the fall semester.
-If a second extension should be granted, a student may register in no more than two new courses for the fall semester.
-A student who registers at the beginning of the academic year for courses in the spring trimester will be required to drop courses which are excess according to this regulation, if SDFs have not been completed in the fall trimester.
+If a student has been granted an extension beyond August 31, he or she may register for no more than three courses in the Fall semester.
+If a second extension should be granted, a student may register in no more than two new courses for the Fall semester.
+A student who registers at the beginning of the academic year for courses in the Winter trimester will be required to drop courses which are excess according to this regulation, if SDFs have not been completed in the Fall trimester.
 Compliance with this regulation does not necessarily affect the student's full-time status.